 You can share production-ready assets with developers for use in websites or mobile applications.
-You can export design assets from XD to PNG, SVG, JPG, and PDF formats, optimized for deployment on iOS, Android, or the web.
+The design assets can be exported from XD to PNG, SVG, JPG, and PDF, optimized for deployment on iOS, Android, or the web.

 You can export specific assets or text, specific artboards, or all artboards in the project.
 If you are using XD on Mac, you can also export assets to other applications.
 For more information, see Third party integration.